 Travel insurance is there to protect you against unexpected incidents but it’s not a replacement for common sense and safe behaviours whilst travelling.
 As with any insurance policy it’s extremely important to read the fine print.

 Every policy varies; they don’t all cover the same activities or items and their claim value limits may also be different.
 Consider your itinerary carefully and the activities that you will be doing whilst overseas, then check these against the travel insurance policies you are considering.

 Rejected travel insurance claims are on the increase.
-According to the latest Financial Ombudsman Service Australia report, insurance code participants denied over 24,000 claims – a 21% increase on denied claims from previous years.
+According to the 2013-14 Australian Financial Complaints Authority report (previously known as the Financial Ombusman Service), insurance code participants denied over 24,000 claims – a 21% increase on denied claims from previous years.
 The main reasons cited for the increase in denied claims were: